catherinecao123/DisasterResponseWebAppProject/README.md

 <p>There are three components that included to complete this project.</p>
 <dl>
  <dt>1.
 ETL Pipeline</dt>
-  <dd>In a Python script, process_data.py, write a data cleaning pipeline that:
+  <dd>In the data folder, a Python script, process_data.py, write a data cleaning pipeline that:
     <ul>
       <li>Loads the messages and categories datasets</li>
       <li>Merges the two datasets</li>